 It’s the longest and widest (71” x 24” wide) and is further differentiated from the others because it can be used in the basic flat position, for more of a balance training approach or modified to have an elevated or downward angle, which would be perfect for trying to simulate a pop up on a steeper wave and handling the drop.
 Check out the demo I did of it below:

 Since this board is the longest & widest, it’s also the best to practice cross stepping for nose riding on longer boards.

-It’s also the most expensive option at $799, but is so versatile and can also be used to practice instability, SUP balance/paddle practice, yoga and even for HIIT workouts.
+It’s so versatile and can also be used to practice instability, SUP balance/paddle practice, yoga and even for HIIT workouts.
 I think it could be well worth the price, if you use it consistently.